giyu51/XRay-Pneumonia-Detection-GUI/README.md

 [MODEL_LINK](https://drive.google.com/drive/folders/1w2P1wKnjrXs57Wzv9Af8BEREdL3eTEui?usp=sharing)

-:stop_sign: After extracting, you will find the "model-1" directory.
+:stop_sign: After extracting, you will need to rename the model directory to  "model-1".
 To utilize the GUI app, simply move this directory to the "[assets](./XRay-Pneumonia-Detection-App/assets/)" folder within the app's directory "[XRay-Pneumonia-Detection-App/](./XRay-Pneumonia-Detection-App/)":

+> RENAME    "model-1-31238912391"  ----->   "model-1"
-> "model-1" -----> "XRay-Pneumonia-Detection-App/assets/"
+> MOVE      "model-1" -----> "XRay-Pneumonia-Detection-App/assets/"

 :white_check_mark: Congratulations, you are now all set to proceed!